-Today, purple adds a vibrant and youthful originality.
+A French purple cabinet kitchen exudes a vibrant and youthful originality.

 Not long ago, finding a room painted purple in a house was one of those “what were they thinking?” moments.
-Often it was a remnant (sometimes hidden behind wallpaper) of the psychedelic ’60s, the last time violet (as the hue is properly named) was seen extensively.
+Now here is a purple cabinet kitchen!
+Often purple décor was a remnant (sometimes hidden behind wallpaper) of the psychedelic ’60s, the last time violet (as the hue is properly named) was seen extensively.
 Though plum made a brief appearance in 2001, purples are shown frequently now in part because the Skittles generation adores and accepts candy colors at home.